Marshon Lattimore: 2024

 On November 5, 2024, the Saints traded Lattimore and a 2025 fifth-round pick (which they later traded to the San Francisco 49ers) to the Washington Commanders in exchange for the Commanders' 2025 third (Jonas Sanker), fourth (Quincy Riley), and sixth-round picks (with the last pick originally traded by the Saints earlier for John Ridgeway III) in the 2025 NFL draft.

 He remained inactive for the first four games (Weeks 11–14) due to his hamstring injury.
 Head coach Dan Quinn named him the No. 1 starting cornerback and paired him with Mike Sainristil.
 In Week 15, he made his debut with the Commanders during a 20–19 win at the New Orleans Saints, as his former team targeted him zero times.
 On December 22, 2024, Lattimore made four combined tackles (three solo) and made a season-high three pass deflections during a 36–33 win against the Philadelphia Eagles.
 He aggravated his hamstring injury and subsequently missed the last two games (Weeks 17–18) of the season.
 He finished the season with a total of 34 combined tackles (25 solo) and five pass deflections in nine games and nine starts.

 The Washington Commanders finished the 2024 NFL season second in the NFC East with a 12–5 record and clinched a Wildcard berth.
-On January 12, 2025, Lattimore started in the NFC Wildcard Game at the Tampa Bay Buccaneers and recorded seven combined tackles (four solo) during a 23–20 victory.
+On January 12, 2025, Lattimore started in the NFC Wildcard Round at the Tampa Bay Buccaneers and recorded seven combined tackles (four solo) during a 23–20 victory.
 The following week, the Washington Commanders won 45–31 at the Detroit Lions in the Divisional Round.
-On January 26, 2025, he made three solo tackles and two pass deflections during a 23–55 loss in the NFC Championship Game at the Philadelphia Eagles, who went on to win Super Bowl LIX.
+On January 26, 2025, he made three solo tackles and two pass deflections during a 23–55 loss in the NFC Championship at the Philadelphia Eagles, who went on to win Super Bowl LIX.